|

 -

-- Witchcraft is a way of life, a practice, a belief system
+- Witchcraft is a spiritual practice, a way of life, a belief

-and a religion.
-Witchcraft defines the basic beliefs or sets
+system and a religion.
+Witchcraft is the religion that sets the

 -